Q: What criteria are you looking for in selecting GLOBE Scholars?

 Q: How will GLOBE impact my internship and full-time job search?

 A: GLOBE students are highly sought out among UNC undergraduate business majors and their peers at other top universities.
 Students have access to individualized career coaching before departure and while they are abroad.
 Internship interviews are done virtually, and students have been very successful in securing placements at top companies.
 The one-of-a-kind GLOBE experience serves students well in full-time job interviews, as students can speak to studying business on three continents, what they have learned from GLOBE courses and study trips, their international network, and professional experience gained through summer internships.
+Click here for additional information about how GLOBE will impact your internship and full-time job search.

 Q: For incoming GLOBE Scholars: How do I cancel my GLOBE registration after being admitted to the program?